Collective Enfranchisement and Lease Extension – Tips and Traps

 Webinar recording - available to purchase and download now

-For buying the freehold of flats.
+For a brief summary see the Collective Enfranchisement (buying the freehold of your building) fact sheet.
 There is an additional advice guide on the Right of First Refusal.
 For information about buying the freehold of leasehold houses see the advice guide Houses – Qualification and valuation for enfranchisement.

 This leaflet is not meant to describe or give a full interpretation of the law; only the courts can do that.
 Nor does it cover every case.
 If you are in any doubt about your rights and duties then seek specific advice.

 It is a right, subject to qualification, for the owners of flats in a building, and sometimes part of a building, to join together and buy the freehold of that building.
 The relevant Act is the Leasehold Reform Housing & Urban Development Act 1993 (as amended).

 Provided at least 50% of the flats in the building, who are qualifying tenants, participate and the building qualifies the landlord cannot refuse.
 The procedure is quite complex and the correct notice needs to be served on the landlord, so it is advisable to use a specialist solicitor and surveyor when undertaking this process.

 There is a formula in the 1993 Act which is used to calculate the amount the leaseholders will have to pay to buy the freehold, known as the premium.
 Again the formula is complex and a specialist surveyor would be needed to provide an estimate of the premium to participating leaseholders.

 The leaseholders have to decide how they will acquire and hold the freehold and this is often via a company of which they will all be members.
 This will also be the nominee purchaser, who will be named in the initial notice to the landlord.